Behavioral ecology: Within species

-Within species cooperation occurs among members of the same species.
-Examples of intraspecific cooperation include cooperative breeding (such as in weeper capuchins) and cooperative foraging (such as in wolves).
+Within species, cooperation occurs among members of the same species.
+Examples of intraspecific cooperation include cooperative breeding (e.g., in weeper capuchins) and cooperative foraging (e.g., in wolves).
 There are also forms of cooperative defense mechanisms, such as the "fighting swarm" behavior used by the stingless bee Tetragonula carbonaria.
 Much of this behavior occurs due to kin selection.
-Kin selection allows cooperative behavior to evolve where the actor receives no direct benefits from the cooperation.
+Kin selection allows cooperative behavior to evolve even when the actor receives no direct benefit from the cooperation.

-Cooperation (without kin selection) must evolve to provide benefits to both the actor and recipient of the behavior.
-This includes reciprocity, where the recipient of the cooperative behavior repays the actor at a later time.
+Cooperation (without kin selection) must evolve to benefit both the actor and the recipient of the behavior.
+This includes reciprocity, in which the recipient of cooperative behavior repays the actor later.
 This may occur in vampire bats but it is uncommon in non-human animals.
 Cooperation can occur willingly between individuals when both benefit directly as well.
 Cooperative breeding, where one individual cares for the offspring of another, occurs in several species, including wedge-capped capuchin monkeys.

-Cooperative behavior may also be enforced, where their failure to cooperate results in negative consequences.
+Cooperative behavior may also be enforced, with failure to cooperate resulting in negative consequences.
 One of the best examples of this is worker policing, which occurs in social insect colonies.

 The cooperative pulling paradigm is a popular experimental design used to assess if and under which conditions animals cooperate.
-It involves two or more animals pulling rewards towards themselves via an apparatus they can not successfully operate alone.
+It involves two or more animals pulling rewards towards themselves using an apparatus they cannot successfully operate alone.

 Between species

 Cooperation can occur between members of different species.
 For interspecific cooperation to be evolutionarily stable, it must benefit individuals in both species.
-Examples include pistol shrimp and goby fish, nitrogen fixing microbes and legumes, ants and aphids.
+Examples include pistol shrimp and goby fish, nitrogen-fixing microbes and legumes, ants and aphids.
 In ants and aphids, aphids secrete a sugary liquid called honeydew, which ants eat.
-The ants provide protection to the aphids against predators, and, in some instances, raise the aphid eggs and larvae inside the ant colony.
+The ants protect aphids from predators and, in some instances, raise aphid eggs and larvae within the ant colony.
 This behavior is analogous to human domestication.
 The genus of goby fish, Elacatinus also demonstrate cooperation by removing and feeding on ectoparasites of their clients.
 The species of wasp Polybia rejecta and ants Azteca chartifex show a cooperative behavior protecting one another's nests from predators.

-Market economics often govern the details of the cooperation: e.g. the amount exchanged between individual animals follow the rules of supply and demand.
+Market economics often govern the details of the cooperation: e.g., the amount exchanged between individual animals follows the rules of supply and demand.